Breathing difficulties - first aid

 - Place a pillow under the person's head.
 This can close the airway.

 - Wait to see if the person's condition improves before getting medical help.
 Get help immediately.

 When to Contact a Medical Professional

 Call 911 or your local emergency number if you or someone else has difficulty breathing, especially if you notice:

 - Coughing up large amounts of blood

 - Nausea or vomiting

 Call your doctor right away if:

-Don't smoke, and keep away from secondhand smoke.
-Don't allow smoking in your home.
+- DO NOT smoke, and keep away from secondhand smoke.
+DO NOT allow smoking in your home.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.